| |

 where you happen to be or what distractions

-might be present, Phase Training sessions
+might be present, Phase Training often

-are conducted in different environments.
+includes sessions conducted in different environments.

 The